 Are my new dentures going to look exactly like the old ones?

 What materials are involved in making dentures?

-If I want to get my parents some new dentures, where do we start?
+If I want to get my loved one's dentures checked, updated or replaced, where do we start?

 Current Denture Problems